 In the following example this user is called

-Under WATO ⇒ Users ⇒ LDAP connections ⇒ New connection a new connection can be created.
-In the input mask, first enter any desired ID for the connection into the General Properties field.
+Under Setup > Users > LDAP & Active Directory > Add connection a new connection can be created.
+In the form, first enter any desired ID for the connection in the General Properties box.
 A simple meaningful title can be optionally entered in the Description field.
-As always the ID must be unique and an ID cannot be changed later.
+As always the ID must be unique and cannot be changed later.

 The Failover Servers are used when the actual server is not accessible, or when a time limit has been exceeded.
 This makes sense if there is no local own server in use, but it is desired to create a redundant connection.

-Checkmk utilises a persistent connection to the LDAP server.
-With this persistent connection Checkmk always uses the same server as long as it is available, and only switches if a timeout or other problem occurs.
-The same also applies after a switchover — the connection will only revert to the actually configured server if the failover server becomes unavailable.
+The connection of Checkmk with the LDAP server is always maintained until the LDAP server is no longer accessible due to a timeout or other problems.
+Only then is the switch to the failover server made.
+The same applies after the switchover: The connection will only revert to the actually configured server if the failover server becomes unavailable.

 Next the paths to the users and groups will be defined, and the filters set.
-Then enter the path via which the users are to be found in User Base DN.
+In User base DN, first enter the path via which the users are to be found.
 Make sure here that the Operational Unit (OU) is set so that all desired users and as few others as possible are included.
-The more users that are queried, the slower the synchronisation will be to process.
+The more users that are queried, the slower the synchronization will be to process.

 The standard filter can also be combined with the

-With the Lower Case User-IDs options you can convert the synchronised IDs to lower-case letters.
+With the Lower case User-IDs options you can convert the synchronized IDs to lower-case letters.
 This is possibly sensible, since as already mentioned, Active Directory/LDAP does not differentiate between upper and lower case letters, but Checkmk does.
 That can lead to confusion which this option can solve.

-The Translate Umlauts in User-Ids option was only provided for compatibility reasons and should no longer be used/altered.
+The Umlauts in User-IDs (deprecated) option was only provided for compatibility reasons and should no longer be used/altered.